-Located in the state of California, Santa Paula is a mid-sized city with a population of 30,283 inhabitants.
-In Santa Paula, there are 6,594 people per square mile, which is well above the national population density average.
-The majority of Santa Paula residents report their race to be White; this is followed by Asian and American Indian and Alaskan.
+Santa Paula, California is a mid-sized city with a population of 30,283 people.
+With a population density of 6,594 people per square mile, Santa Paula is well above the nation's average density level.
+At 80%, the majority of the Santa Paula population is White; this is followed by 2% Asian and 1% American Indian and Alaskan.
 Additionally, more than a quarter of the population of Santa Paula are of Hispanic or Latino origin, and 60% of the population also speak Spanish.
-Santa Paula could be a great place for young adults and students as the average age of 33 years old is below the nation’s average.
-If finding a family friendly city is important to you, look no further.
-With more than 71% of the population considered married and 55% with kids under the age of 18, Santa Paula could be considered a very suitable city for families.
+With an average age of 33 years old, Santa Paula could be a great place to live for young adults as this age is well below the national average.
+Santa Paula has a high percentage of people who are married with children when compared to the rest of the country.
+In total, more than 71% of the population is classified as married and 55% have kids.

 |Average one way commute||27min||28min||26min|

-|Workers who drive to work||73.2%||73.5%||76.4%|
+|Workers who drive to work||78.9%||73.5%||76.4%|

-|Workers who carpool||19.7%||10.6%||9.3%|
+|Workers who carpool||14.8%||10.6%||9.3%|

-|Workers who take public transit||1.5%||5.2%||5.1%|
+|Workers who take public transit||0.8%||5.2%||5.1%|

-|Workers who bicycle||0.6%||1.1%||0.6%|
+|Workers who bicycle||0.1%||1.1%||0.6%|

-|Workers who walk||2.0%||2.7%||2.8%|
+|Workers who walk||1.7%||2.7%||2.8%|

-|Working from home||2.8%||5.4%||4.6%|
+|Working from home||3.0%||5.4%||4.6%|